Call for Abstracts

 - Ethics in SEM

 - All submissions must be completed in Word format and submitted to the National Office via firstname.lastname@example.org

 - All abstracts must be prepared according to the abstract formatting guidelines provided below.

 - All authors must indicate if, when and where the presentation content has already been published and/or presented.

 - An abstract must provide an overview of the whole presentation.
 Objective data MUST be included to enable a fair and meaningful assessment of your submission.
 The abstract should not contain statements alluding to results or conclusions that are not presented within the text.
 Statements such as “results will be discussed” are not acceptable in submitted abstracts

-- All presenting author MUST register and pay the registration fee on or before 31st December 2017 or their presentation will be removed from the programme.
+- All presenting authors MUST register and pay the registration fee or their presentation will be removed from the programme.
 Please note that all costs, including registration, are at the authors own expense.